 Meanwhile, the broader tech sector is watching these two cases as proxies for the health of the digital economy.
 If a titan like Adobe can be disrupted by AI, no software company is safe.
 If a premium brand like Peloton cannot survive the return to normalcy, the entire connected-hardware category may be in jeopardy.
 Both companies are attempting to reinvent themselves while under the glare of public markets.
 Their success or failure will dictate how venture capitalists allocate funds to similar startups in the future.
 The era of cheap money and endless growth is over. $15 billion in total market value evaporated across the tech sector on Friday alone.

 Will the resignation of Shantanu Narayen be remembered as the moment the old guard of software officially surrendered to the machines?
 His departure is a classic exit strategy for a leader who knows the peak has passed and the descent will be ugly.
-Adobe is currently an empire built on the sand of legacy tools in a world where a teenager with a prompt can outperform a trained designer.
+Adobe is an empire built on the sand of legacy tools in a world where a teenager with a prompt can outperform a trained designer.
 Keeping Narayen as chair is a hollow gesture meant to soothe institutional investors while the foundation crumbles.
 It is not a transition; it is an evacuation.

 Peloton, by contrast, is a tragic comedy of hubris and mismanagement.
 Betting the house on treadmills when your bikes are collecting dust in garages across America is a desperate gasp for air.